Skip navigation

 My Alaskan melon plants were a huge success.
 I am drying the seed to save for next year.
 The melons are firm and sweet and it is the first time I have be able to grow really good ones in Minnesota.
 We are eating them fresh- every day and I am also dehydrating some for winter snacks.

-Yesterday, I cooked pumpkin in the oven.
-The cooked pumpkin is cooked and then frozen.
+I cook pumpkin in the oven.
+The pumpkin is cooked and then frozen.
 Each bag of cooked pumpkin will make two pies.
 My sheep and geese fight over the skins and seeds.
 There are always extra pumpkins planted for winter feed for the sheep.
 The chickens like them too.

 There is still some general cleanup to do.
 This consists of pulling up the plants and pitching them across the fence to the waiting sheep.
 This is their favorite time of the year and they are getting FAT!